deivgin/parallel-computing/ada/ada-slides.md

 ---

-### Custom synchronization 'rendezvous'
+### Custom synchonization 'rendezvous' (1/2)

+- Task may export something for other task to use.
+They can be called as custom synchronization points.
 - Custom synchronization points can be defined with keyword _entry_.
-- Entry points are defined in the task initialization.
+- Entry points are defined in the task declaration.
 For example:

 ```ada
 task T is
    entry Start;
 end T;
 ```

+---

+### Custom synchronization 'rendezvous' (2/2)

 - In the task body, you specify where the task will accept these entries by using the keyword _accept_.
 For example: